 Zodiac boats are small, inflatable boats that allow for easier navigation through the icy waters surrounding Antarctica.
 Each tour is led by an experienced guide who is well-versed in the local geography and wildlife.
 These tours allow visitors to get more up close and personal with the continent and it ice formations as well as its wildlife.

 Antarctica is a truly special place.
-Try participating in all of these exhilarating activities to get a full experience the continent’s beauty and wonder!
+Try participating in all of these exhilarating activities to get a full experience the continent’s wonder!

 April 9, 2023